PavlidisLab/rdp/docs/customization.md

 ### Create a simple category

-From the `/admin/ontologies` endpoint, you may create a simple category.
+On the Manage Profile Categories page, you may create a simple category.
 You must provide a name and at most 20 terms.
 Each term should have a unique name.

 ![Interface for creating a simple category.](images/create-simple-category.png)